-Our office has taken on 5 main opportunities since the start of the pandemic to learn more about working remotely and online with animals generally, service dogs specifically, and Veterans.
+Our office has taken on 5 main opportunities since the start of the pandemic to learn more about working remotely and online with animals generally (including therapy dogs), service dogs specifically, and Veterans.
 Each of these opportunities overlaps with our SUAP-funded project, and specifically insight on offering distance support and knowledge to Service Dog Organizations and the Veterans they serve through available virtual platforms.
 This is a work in progress in these unprecedented times.

 Copyright © 2021 Service Dog Research - All Rights Reserved.